Skip to Main Content

 Note: Oxford Classical Dictionary, 4th ed., (2012), s.v.
 "Hittites."

 Bibliography: Hornblower, Simon and Anthony Spawforth, eds.
 Oxford Classical Dictionary.
 4th ed.
-Oxford: Oxford University Press, 2012.
+Oxford University Press, 2012.